amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 ![K&E 4081-3](./figures/SlideRules/K&E4081-3/front.jpg)

-***K&E 68-1100 Deci-Lon 10***—The K&E 68-1100 is one of the last, and most refined, engineering slide rules from K&E, designed to compete with the likes of FC 2/83 N and Aristo 0969.
+***K&E 68-1100 Deci-Lon 10***—The K&E 68-1100 is one of the last, and most refined, engineering slide rules from K&E, designed to compete with the likes of Aristo 0969, FC 2/83 N, and Nester 0292.
 And like other late model K&E rules, the K&E 68-1100 is made of plastic that is on the cheap side, compared to the European brands.
 The odd feature of this slide rule is the asymmetric design: the lower frame is very narrow, the slide is quite wide, and the upper frame is unusually wide.
 The wide upper frame allows all four $LL_{0n}$ scales to fit on the frontside and on the backside all four $LL_n$ scales.
 This scale layout is much more convenient to use.
 But the lopsided frame feels awkward when flipping to those who are used to the common, symmetric design.

 ![K&E 68-1100](./figures/SlideRules/K&E68-1100/front.jpg)